Occurrence of bacterial enteritis and diarrhoea

 trichobezoars (masses of fur and hair in the stomach), and dental problems.

-significantly affected because they are protected by milk produced by the
+diarrhea.
+Newborns are not significantly affected because they are protected

-doe, which has antibacterial properties that prevent the growth of pathogenic
+by milk produced by the doe, which has antibacterial properties that prevent

-bacteria.
-Newly weaned 4- to 7-week-olds primarily experience enterotoxemia,
+the growth of pathogenic bacteria.
+Newly weaned 4- to 7-week-olds primarily

-which results in significant intestinal flora destruction.
-After this age,
+experience enterotoxemia, which results in significant intestinal flora

-young rabbits and adults are susceptible to mucoid enteritis, which can result
+destruction.
+After this age, young rabbits and adults are vulnerable to

-in partial destruction of the bacterial flora.
+mucoid enteritis, a condition that.
 Diarrhea Intestinal diarrhea in rabbits is favored by the

 following facts: 1.

-The rabbit is a very nervous animal which is unable
+The rabbit is a very nervous animal which is unable to

-to effectively adjust its alarm response (adrenaline discharge) in accordance
+effectively adjust its alarm response (adrenaline discharge) in accordance

 with the gravity of the situation.
 2.